Automotive Engineering MScStudy level: Postgraduate

 - Computer laboratory sessions

 Additionally, you will be expected to undertake significant self-directed study of approximately 35 hours each week, depending on the demands of individual modules.

 Teaching contact hours

 The number of contact hours may vary from semester to semester, however, on average, it is likely to be around 12 contact hours per week in the taught semesters.
-Your project-based semester will be supervisor supported, self-directed study in the region of 45 hours per week as well as supervisor meetings around 0.5 hour per week and optional workshops supporting your project which can add up to 10 additional hours across your project semester.
+Your project-based semester will be supervisor-supported, self-directed study in the region of 45 hours per week as well as supervisor meetings around 0.5 hours per week and optional workshops supporting your project which can add up to 10 additional hours across your project semester.